 Miniature Moss Gardens

-This excerpt from Miniature Moss Gardens was provided by Tuttle Publishing who also provided a review copy of the book.
+This selection from Miniature Moss Gardens was provided by Tuttle Publishing who also provided a review copy of the book.

 What is a Moss Bonsai?

 The ‘bon’ in bonsai refers to the pot, while the ‘sai’ character means plant.
 Pots or bowls in which moss only is planted are called moss pots.
 These do not need a hole in the bottom, unlike moss bonsai pots.